 Name Description Login Inactivity Timeout: This section allows you to administer how long idle sessions stay active.
 SMI is the System Management Interface, CLI is the command line interface.
 Both idle session timeout fields are in seconds.
 Maximum time an idle SMI session remains active (60 is the minimum) The maximum time, in seconds, that an idle SMI session remains active.
 The minimum time that you can administer is 60 seconds, which indicates that the SMI session remains active for 60 seconds when there is no activity.
 Maximum time an idle CLI session remains active (0 means disabled) The maximum time, in seconds, that an idle CLI session remains active.
 If you set the value to 0, the maximum time limit for an idle CLI session to remain active is disabled.
 The CLI session remains active even when there is no activity.
-Credential Expiration Parameters: This section display passwords.
-Changing these parameter values affects existing logins.
+Credential Expiration Parameters: This section displays the current expiration policy values for local passwords.
+Changing these parameter values affects future behavior of the system and does not affect the existing logins.
 The maximum number of days a password may be used (PASS_MAX_DAYS) The values range from 1 through 99999.
 The minimum number of days allowed between password changes (PASS_MIN_DAYS) The values range from 0 through 99999.
 The number of days a warning is given before a password expires (PASS_WARN_AGE) The values range from 0 through 30.
 The number of days after a password expires to lock the account (INACTIVE; 0 = immediate, 99999 = never) The values range from 0 through 99999.
 Failed Login Response: This section displays the current active values for each failed login response parameter.
-Changing these values immediately affects failed login response behavior. parameter.
-Changing these values immediately affects • .
+Changing these values immediately affects failed login response behavior.
 Enable account lock out parameters (PAM Tally) You can ignore the remaining parameters if you clear the check box.
-You can ignore the remaining parameters if you clear
+Lock out account after the following number of unsuccessful attempts (DENY) The values range from 1 through 9.
+Automatically unlock a locked account after the following number of seconds (UNLOCK_TIME) The values range from 1 through 99999.